 The Problem of Using Your House as Security

 Banks require a large amount of equity in your home before they will give you a Home Equity and/or Consolidation Loan.
 Therefore, why would a Private Lender agree to accept your home as security when you have no equity in it?

 Firstly, it forces you to continue to pay their really high interest rate loan, at all costs.
 After all, you are probably afraid of losing your home and this is what is under threat.
 Secondly, should you decide to deal with your debt by going through a debt settlement process, you are unable to include them in negotiations because their loan is in the “secured” credit category.
 You must pay them back in full!

 The threat of having your furniture seized can be a strong motivator to continue paying the high interest rate loan.
 However, for me, this is much easier to deal with in a debt settlement situation than a secured house or co-signer.

 Summing it all up!

 It has been my experience that most people in debt want to be able to pay creditors off in full and this is probably the main reason most people try and get a Consolidation Loan or a Home Equity Loan.
 If you are able to get a loan from a real Bank this is probably an indication your debt is manageable.
 However, if your loan application is declined by a Bank, I encourage you to recognize this as a red flag.
 Perhaps your debt is out of control and the wise course of action may be something more aggressive.

 And by the way, it is aggressive debt reduction strategies that I specialize in.

 It is my opinion, based on extensive experience as a Financial Debt Consultant, that seeking money from a Private Lender, because a bank has declined you, is a risky proposition.
-It can significantly reduce your debt reduction options in the future.
-If your debt solution doesn’t free up a significant amount of money, every month, it not a very good option because it doesn’t solve your debt problem.
+It can negatively impact your debt reduction options in the future.
+If your debt solution doesn’t free up a significant amount of money, every month, it is not a very good option because it doesn’t solve your debt problem.